fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

 * * * * *

-In this chapter, you learned how to evaluate the performances of the three different types of machine learning algorithms: classification, regression, and unsupervised.
+In this lab, you learned how to evaluate the performances of the three different types of machine learning algorithms: classification, regression, and unsupervised.